carlst99/DbgCensus/README.md

 Register the required services to the container with the `AddCensusRestServices` extension method.
 If you aren't using the `Microsoft.Extensions` framework, take a look at [this file](DbgCensus.Rest/Extensions/IServiceCollectionExtensions.cs) to see how the required services are setup.

 You will also need to configure an instance of the `CensusQueryOptions` class to ensure that your service ID is utilised.
-Typically, you'd register your options from a configuration source (usually a section of `appsettings.json`) to retrieve any secrets that shouldn't be stored with the code, and then follow up with any additional configuration.
+Typically, you'd register your options from a configuration source (such as a section of `appsettings.json`) to retrieve any secrets that shouldn't be stored with the code, and then follow up with any additional runtime configuration.

 ```csharp
 using DbgCensus.Rest.Extensions;